 Generation Rent gets a lot of press.
 It’s common knowledge that the younger “millennial” generation (25-34) are far less likely to own their own home.
 They can’t afford to save up for a deposit and high property prices have put homeownership well out of their reach.
 But what the press rarely remarks upon is the increasing number of middle-aged people navigating the private rental sector.
 Who are these individuals and why are they having such a hard time?

-Like Generation Rent, middle-aged renters often have to deal with dodgy landlords, poor rental accommodation, and being forced to move against their will.
+Like Generation Rent, middle-aged renters sometimes have to deal with rogue landlords, poor rental accommodation, and being forced to move against their will.
 This makes it hard for them to put down roots and create a secure, comfortable life.

 Interestingly, many middle-aged people are still struggling to pay their bills or manage their finances.
 Some were forced to ask family members to act as guarantors for their rent and others needed help saving for a rental deposit.

 One of the key differences between middle-aged renters and millennials is that younger people believe their situation is temporary and one day, they will own their own home.
 Middle-aged renters, on the other hand, know all too well that homeownership is out of their grasp.
 Many of the people the researchers interviewed had lost all hope.
 They were sad and embarrassed to be living in rented accommodation at their age, but could see no way out.

 Many were forced to live in shared housing, which was having a negative effect on their health and mental wellbeing.
 This is a big problem for divorced parents, as it meant they couldn’t have their children to stay.